kang-tian/kang-tian.github.io/projects/AB_Test_CausalEffect_COVID_Info_on_Behavior/index.md

-# The Causal Effect of Receiving Information About the Sequelae of COVID-19 on People’s Preventive Behaviors (2021-2022)
+# The Causal Effect of Receiving Information About the Sequelae of COVID-19 on Preventive Behaviors (2021-2022)

 **Kang Tian, McGill University**
 **ECON-664: Applied Cross-Sectional Methods**